jstrifas/jstrifas/README.md

   No code to show — this was enterprise SaaS built with a team of engineers I partnered with as the founding PM.
 Screenshots and the full product story live in the case study above.

+- **Amadeus Hotel Loyalty Portal** — Guest loyalty and engagement platform, built 0 to 1 &nbsp; [Full Story](https://johnstrifas.com/work)

+  Hotel brands had no scalable way to drive repeat bookings or personalize guest engagement across properties.
+Without a loyalty layer integrated into the booking and guest management system, retention was transactional and cross-brand engagement was essentially zero.

+  I led the 0→1 development and launch of Amadeus's hotel loyalty portal — a global platform integrated directly with hotel booking systems that gave hotel brands the ability to run personalized loyalty programs, targeted marketing campaigns, and cross-brand engagement at scale.
+Alongside the loyalty portal I led a $30 million phased UX overhaul of the Guest Management platform, rebuilding the core system hotel operators used to manage guest relationships end to end.

+  Results: 22% increase in post-launch user signups, customer retention rates rising from 74% to 89%, and a 41% increase in email open rates following the rollout of the new email marketing tool.
+Adopted by 400-plus hotel groups globally and generating $2 million in revenue in its first year — launched during COVID when every hospitality technology decision carried real financial stakes.

+  No public code — this was enterprise hospitality SaaS built with a distributed product and engineering team across three years.
 ---

 ## 🧩 Side Quests